SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/index.md

 ## Enhancements

-The following are the key enhancements provided by the FedEx integration:
+The following are the key enhancements provided by the Royal Mail integration:

-* **Saturday Delivery**: The option to deliver packages on Saturdays for added convenience.
-* **Declared Values**: A surcharge is applicable if the requested declared value of the shipment exceeds the liability stated in FedEx's terms and conditions for the selected service.
-The _declared value_ of a package represents the maximum liability in connection with the shipment of the package, including, but not limited to, any loss, damage, delay, or missed delivery relating to that shipment.
-As the shipper, it’s your responsibility to prove any actual damages.
-Exposure to and risk of any loss in excess of your declared value is assumed by you.
-* **Signature options**: Enhanced signature options include:
-  * **Adult signature**: To obtain a signature from any person of legal age at the delivery address, subject to the provision of a valid ID.
-If no one qualified to sign is available, an attempt will be made to redeliver the package on another date.
-Legal age varies depending on the destination country/territory and is governed by local legal age of an adult, not the legal age to purchase specific products.
-  * **Direct signature**: To obtain a signature from someone at the delivery address only.
-If no one is available to sign, a redelivery attempt of the package will be made on another date.
-  * **Indirect signature**: To obtain a signature from someone at the delivery address, from a neighbour or from a building manager.
-If no one is available to sign, the package will be delivered on another date.
-  * **No signature required**: To obtain a signature at the delivery address.
-If no one is available to sign, the package will be kept in a safe place without obtaining the signature.
-* **Email notifications**: Notifications available on delivery, estimated delivery, exceptions, shipment status, and tender.
+* **CL1** - Consequential Loss £1000: Coverage for losses up to £1000.
+* **CL2** - Consequential Loss £2500: Coverage for losses up to £2500.
+* **CL3** - Consequential Loss £5000: Coverage for losses up to £5000.
+* **CL4** - Consequential Loss £7500: Coverage for losses up to £7500.
+* **CL5** - Consequential Loss £10000: Coverage for losses up to £10000
+* **Signed**: A signature is required upon delivery, applicable to 24, 48, 1st Class, and 2nd Class services.
+* **SMS**: Provides delivery updates via SMS for Special Delivery Guaranteed, Tracked, and Tracked High Volume services.
+* **Email**: Sends delivery updates via email for eligible services, such as Special Delivery Guaranteed, Tracked and Tracked High Volume, International Tracked and International Tracked and Signed services.
+* **Safeplace**: The shipment will be left in a specified safe place location; details must be provided in the SafeplaceLocation field.
+Can be used with Tracked, Tracked High Volume and 24/48 services.
+* **LocalCollect**: The shipment will be delivered to a Post Office for collection by the receiver.
+Can be used with Special Delivery Guaranteed, Tracked and Tracked High Volume services.
+* **CustomsEmail**: The receiver's email address will be included in eCustoms data.
+This enhancement code can be used with international services.
+* **CustomsPhone**: The receiver's phone number will be included in eCustoms data.
+This enhancement code can be used with international services.

 ## Additional features

-The FedEx integration provides the following additional features:
+The Royal Mail integration provides the following additional features:

 * **Multipiece shipments**: Support for multipiece shipments is included in the integration.
-* **Package Types**: FedEx offers its own distinct <Glossary>package type</Glossary>s.
+* **Package Types**: Royal Mail offers its own distinct <Glossary>package type</Glossary>s, such as Letter, Large letter, Parcel, and Printed papers.
 You can look up for the packages types by calling the [Get Carrier Service Package Types](https://docs.intersoftsapient.net/reference/get_v4-carriers-carriercode-services-servicecode-packagetypes#/) endpoint.
-* **Incoterms**: The integration supports <Glossary>DDU</Glossary> (Delivered Duty Unpaid), <Glossary>DDP</Glossary> (Delivered Duty Paid), and <Glossary>DAP</Glossary> (Delivered At Place).
+* **Incoterms**: The integration supports <Glossary>DDU</Glossary>, <Glossary>DDP</Glossary>, <Glossary>DAP</Glossary>, and <Glossary>DAT</Glossary>.
-* **Electronic Trade Document (ETD)**: Inclusion of electronic trade documents, such as  <Glossary>commercial invoice</Glossary>, <Glossary>proforma invoice</Glossary>, and in some cases, other specific documents. while configuring the FedEx <Glossary>shipping account</Glossary>.
-This solution solution allows you to create and send your trade documents electronically when shipping internationally.

 ## Carrier API services